opengeospatial/ogcapi-environmental-data-retrieval/Implementations.md

 1. NASA/JPL enhancement to Extensible Data Gateway Environment (EDGE)

-Several other organisations, such as the European Centre for Medium-range Weather Forecasts (ECWMF), British Antarctic Survey (BAS) and the British Oceanographic Data Centre (BODC) and others, are currently waiting until the full formal standard is published.
+Several other organisations, such as the European Centre for Medium-range Weather Forecasts (ECWMF), British Antarctic Survey (BAS) and the British Oceanographic Data Centre (BODC) and others, are currently waiting until the full formal standard is published before committing resources.

 ## Implementations